Maesteg Community Hospital

 Maesteg Community Hospital (Ysbyty Cymunedol Maesteg) is a community hospital in Maesteg, Wales.
 It is managed by Cwm Taf Morgannwg University Health Board.

 History

 The hospital has its origins in a temporary facility established for injured servicemen in 1914.
+It was built by the miners of the Llynfi valley.
 The current hospital, which was designed by Mr J Humphreys as a permanent facility and built by Mr Tom Thomas, opened later in the war.
-It subsequently became a maternity hospital and joined the National Health Service as Maesteg General Hospital in 1948.
+It subsequently became a maternity hospital.
+In the 1930s a children's ward was built and decorated with panels of nursery rhyme tiles.
+The hospital, which was run by the miners, joined the National Health Service as Maesteg General Hospital in 1948.

+As at 2026 a new hospital is planned as the current one is unable to meet the need for expanded services.